Dueel/dotfiles/README.md

 # Dotfiles

-My dotfiles for bspwm based on the Gruvbox color scheme
+My Dots For The Catppuccin Color Scheme

-Tested with fresh Arch Linux install
+Tested with fresh Arch Linux install (This guide is really for me because I forget things whenever I reinstall arch)

-This is very unfinshed btw

 ## All The Things Used